 Amanda Cleary Eastep

-I felt a little like I imagined he did after the car accident that rolled Kwame and his family over and over on the road one day, sending boxes of his father’s beloved books for the city book fair strewn across the road like litter but, thankfully, sparing all of the most important characters.
+I felt a little like I imagined he did after the car accident that rolled his family over and over on the road one day, scattering boxes of his father’s beloved books for the city book fair across the road.
+Thankfully, all the most important characters were spared.